Pre-General Availability: 2023-05-24

-The DB Notebook and GUI Console work areas provide an embedded editor, which combines elements of a classic terminal and a visual notebook-interface-styled editor.
+The DB Notebook and MySQL Shell Consoles work areas provide an embedded editor, which combines elements of a classic terminal and a visual notebook-interface-styled editor.
 Each work area supports a different set of programming languages:

 The terminal-like nature is best seen by the interactive behavior used in the notebook-interface-styled editor: one command, one result.
 The visual aspect comes into play when showing result data (tabular and tabbed result sets, graphic images, or JSON output) and when interacting with past commands (re-execution in place).